 The country also needs enough hotels to be able to cope with the expected demand increased tourism will cause.
 In fact, the Kingdom is leading the hoteling boom in the Middle East, with a record high of 73,599 rooms being built across 218 properties.

 As part of the National Transformation Program 2020 covers the establishment, expansion, and development of 13 regional museums across various regions in the Kingdom.
 This year, the first four are opening their doors in Asir, Hail, Tabuk, and Jouf.

 The construction of the museums has been completed and cost more than USD 59.7 million.
 The scope of work not only included the construction of new buildings but also designing and preparing presentations and artifacts according to the most up-to-date designs and modern advancements in the field.

 Developers of the Red Sea Project plan to sign USD 2.7 billion in building contracts by the close of 2020, with many more in sight for future development over the next decade.

-A mega project of massive proportions, set to cover 28,000 km2 on completion, it aims to attract tourists to Saudi’s western coast, and is expected to increase Saudi’s GDP by USD 5.86 billion per year.
+Being a mega project of massive proportions, set to cover 28,000 km2 on completion, it aims to attract tourists to Saudi’s western coast and is expected to increase Saudi’s GDP by USD 5.86 billion per year.

-Set to include islands, beaches, desert, mountains and volcanic areas, the first phase is expected to be completed by 2022 when 3,000 hotel rooms will be constructed along with an airport, marina and recreation centers.
+Set to include islands, beaches, deserts, mountains, and volcanic areas, the first phase is expected to be completed by 2022 when 3,000 hotel rooms will be constructed along with an airport, marina, and recreation centers.

 Neom is Saudi Arabia’s most futuristic and innovative residential and tourism development endeavor.
 It is described as an “attempt to do something that’s never been done before” on the project’s official site.